tomislavjovanovski/qa-automation-framework/README.md

 ## Continuous Integration

-GitHub Actions supports running:

-- API tests
-- Web tests
-- Complete test suite
+GitHub Actions supports running API tests, Web tests, or both through a suite and region matrix.
+By default, `push` and `pull_request` run against the `eu` region, while `workflow_dispatch` allows broader execution by suite or region when needed.